 As Buffett told CNBC’s Becky Quick in 2020, “Everybody, when they buy a stock, should be able to take a yellow pad” and write down exactly why they plan to invest in that particular company.
 According to Buffett, you should only invest in companies that you understand and can explain to someone in plain English without resorting to outside resources.

 Check Out: 13 Toxic Investments You Should Avoid

 5. Buying Stocks on a Recommendation

 When it comes to stocks, people are never short of recommendations.
 It could be your rich cousin, your brother-in-law or your rich next-door neighbor, but unless you do the research yourself, you won’t know if it’s right for you.
-“Before you jump in, ask yourself if you really want to invest based on the whims of a friend,” Zajac said.
+Not only are “friendly tips” notoriously unreliable, but the person making the recommendation likely has no idea what your investment objectives and risk tolerance are.

 6. Checking Investments Daily

 As tempting as it might be, checking your investments every day is really stock investing for dummies.
 If you’re a long-term investor, there’s no advantage to keeping an eye on every little movement in your portfolio, as Warren Buffett said in an interview with CNBC.

 As Buffet told Becky Quick, “I know what markets are going to do over a long period of time: They’re going to go up.
 But in terms of what’s going to happen in a day or a week or a month or a year even, I’ve never felt that I knew it and I’ve never felt that was important.”

 7. Buying Solely on Brand